Bee Bennett Mansion

 A female cook, wearing a blue and white uniform from the Victorian Era, has been known to try to help in the kitchen.

-A matronly cook who had come to prepare the dinner for an Elks Club event, came into the kitchen and found the usual Elks Club volunteer, who was a wife of an Elks Member.
-Both of these women also spied a solid woman dressed in the blue and white old-fashioned uniform busily working at the end of the kitchen, on a corner.
+A matronly cook who had arrived to prepare dinner for an Elks Club event, walked into the kitchen and found the usual Elks Club volunteer there, the wife of an Elks Member.
+Both women spied a seemingly normal woman dressed in an old-fashioned blue and white uniform busily working nearby in a corner.
 She must be a new volunteer.

 Thinking she was a living person, the cook came toward her to welcome her to the team.
-As she approached her, she noticed there was nothing below the knees of this helper, and she was floating in the air!
-The new helper faded into the air.
+As she approached her, she noticed there was nothing below the knees of this helper, and she was in fact floating in the air!
+The new helper faded into the air before their eyes.

 Disciplining a guest